• Skip to primary navigation

 • Add rice and spread it out to break up any clumps.

 • Keep tossing until heated through for about 5 minutes.
-Season with salt, pepper, or soy sauce as needed.
+Season with salt, black pepper, or soy sauce as needed.

 • Add scallions, saving some for garnish.
 Mix them together and turn off the heat.